Badr-1/git-tutor/README.md

 Tool Commands:
-  Description                     Shows Level Description Hint                            Show Hint on How to solve the Level clear                           Clear screen and show progress reset                           Reset current level help                            Show this help message
+  Description                     Shows Level Description Hint                            Show Hint on How to solve the Level base                            Generate a base repository from sandbox for freestyle play goal                            Generate a goal repository from sandbox for freestyle play clear                           Clear screen and show progress reset                           Reset current level help                            Show this help message